baijuka/MS1-Project/README.md

 -	Services Page:- Embedded with various services provided, price and time taken to complete the job
 -   Review Page:- User feedback received added in this section
 -	Contact Page:- This section features with Name text filed, Email field and comment box text area by which users can communicate with the business.
-Also has given the contact telephone number and address of the business
+Also has given the contact telephone number and address of the business in the header and footer section.

 ### Features Left to Implement